danfernandespf/danfernandespf/README.md

 - 👋 Hi, I’m @danfernandespf
 - 👀 I’m interested in Software Architecture, Software Engineering and Agile Software Development
 - 🌱 I’m currently learning Cloud Computing and DevSecOps
-- 💞️ I’m looking to collaborate on new projects to brazilian financial market
+- 💞️ I’m looking to collaborate on innovation projects
 - 📫 How to reach me danfernandespf@gmail.com

 <!---